 Spitfire Audio Albion V

-The core orchestral set includes a 100-piece orchestra with the full complement of brass and woodwinds, all wonderfully recorded at Air Studios in London.
-There’s individual instrument patches, plus legato, longs and shorts.
+Not that you’re getting a slimmed-down product, and in fact the opposite.
+The core orchestral set includes a 100-piece orchestra with a full complement of brass and woodwinds, all wonderfully recorded at Air Studios in London.
+Theres individual instrument patches, plus legato, longs and shorts.

 Albion comes bundled with 5 main sections, the full Albion V Orchestra (strings, brass and woodwinds) mentioned above, Brunel Loops, Vral Grid Evo, Darwin Percussion and Stephenson’s Steam Band.
 The orchestral presets are the main focus and probably where you’ll start experimenting, but the others bring incredible flexibility if layered with one another.
 Creating fabulous landscapes is easy and the results are usually jaw-dropping.